 Decision-making

-of Service for the childthe child or young person’sHead of Service endorsement is required to initiate a search for a placement and to accept a placement.
+All decisions to place a child need to be ratified by the relevant Head of Service for the child, to confirm that the decision is in line with the child or young person’s care plan and there are no alternative plans that could be implemented.
+Head of Service endorsement is required to initiate a search for a placement and to accept a placement.

 7. Foster Carer Recruitment, Assessment, Approval and Reviews